-In 2023, 15 youth were referred to the Evening Learning Center by the Imperial County Probation Department, with 93% resulting in enrollment into the program.
-Throughout 2023, the Evening Learning Center provided services to 31 students with 17 of those students being carried over from the previous year.
-Additionally, in 2023, the Evening Learning Center had 19 total program exits, with 11 participants successfully completing the program, six neutrally exiting the program, and two youth exiting due to higher level of care needs.
+In 2024, 22 youths were referred to the Evening Learning Center by the Imperial County Probation Department, with 88% resulting in enrollment into the program.
+Throughout 2024, the Evening Learning Center provided services to 30 youth overall and welcomed 21 new youths into the program, with 15 placed into the six-month program, 2 placed into the modified program, and 4 were placed into the Cognitive Behavioral Therapy Focused program.
+Additionally, in 2024, the Evening Learning Center had 19 total program exits, with ten participants successfully completing the program, eight neutrally exiting the program, and one youth exiting due to higher level of care needs.